martincf/tenoclockbooks/fisherwomen_artists_edition.md

 This is the only print from this series made in this size and is only available as part of the  _Artists Edition_ of fifty.

 As with the _Portfolio Edition_, the Artists Edition comes with _Fisherwomen & Photography_, a specially commissioned A5 four page insert written by Rachel Nordstrum, Photographic Collections Manager at the University of St Andrews.

+> It was travelling work.
+I gid tae Isle of Man, Lerwick, Lowestoft and Yarmouth and Jim’s mother gid tae Stornoway, Fraserburgh, Ireland.
+We had nothing.
+Nothing.
+We had nae showers, we had a basin and a tap outside with cauld water and of course your ‘three f ’s’ got washed every weekend and that was you.
+But we survived.
+No, I enjoyed it.

+— Rita McNab, _Fisherwomen_